thumbnail image

 4th edition

-(A Chinese edition of the 2nd edition is available and a Chinese edition of the 4th edition is underway.)
+Revisions for a 5th edition are underway.
+A Chinese edition of the 2nd edition is available and a Chinese edition of the 4th edition is underway.

 "Dugatkin’s book is fast-paced, snappy and suspenseful as we follow the moose’s journey."